 - Ensure student achievement and progress towards IEP goals and adjust intervention strategies based on student performance.

-- Complete progress reports in accordance with KIPP Bay Area Public Schools and school-specific guidelines.
+- Complete progress reports in accordance with KIPP Public Schools Northern California and school-specific guidelines.

 - Serve as case manager for speech-only students; develop IEP documents in accordance with federal, state, SELPA and KIPP standards, coordinate and facilitate IEP meetings, and ensure timelines are met.